Homemade Corned Beef Brine

 - Beef brisket – Mine was about five pounds.

 - Chill the brine.
-Mix the brine ingredients.
-Bring to a boil so all the flavors get infused into the brining solution.
-Turn off heat and cool, then place in the fridge until it’s very well-chilled.Â
+I mix the brine ingredients in a saucepan and bring them to a boil so all the flavors get infused into the brining solution.
+I turn off the heat and cool it, then place it in the fridge until it’s very well-chilled.

 Expert tip